ThatNerdyPikachu/dOPUS/README.md

 # dOPUS
 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 dOPUS is an installer and converter of NSP and XCI files for the Nintendo Switch.

-dOpUS is Based on Tinfoil and 4NXCI.
-Thanks: SciresM, Adubbz, The-4n.
+It is Based on Tinfoil and 4NXCI.
+Thanks to SciresM, Adubbz, The-4n, and the community.

 DISCLAIMER: Use dOPUS at your own risk.
 I'm not responsible for any damage, data loss, or anything else dOPUS may cause.